 The interview is the initial stage of the practice assessment.
-CCP submissions that are flagged as not meeting requirements during audit are referred to the interview stage.
-The regulated member's CCP submission forms the basis for the interview; only those CCP activities where the member did not meet competence requirements will be discussed.
-The interview provides the member with an opportunity to provide additional or clarifying information that strengthens their written CCP submission, and, as needed, provides support and guidance to the regulated member, through a remediation plan developed in collaboration between the interviewer and the member.
+Written CCP submissions that are flagged as not meeting requirements during audit are referred to the interview stage.

+The regulated member's CCP submission forms the basis for the interview; only those CCP activities where the member did not meet scoring requirements will be discussed.
+The interview provides the member with an opportunity to verbally provide additional or clarifying information that strengthens their written CCP submission.
+As needed, the interview will provide support and guidance to the regulated member to enhance their participation in the CCP activities.

-There are three potential outcomes for regulated members after the interview:
+There are two potential outcomes for regulated members after the interview:

-- 1. Exit the CCP: this occurs when the regulated member, through discussion with their interviewer, meets the requirements for satisfactory completion of the CCP activity that they were flagged for interview for (See the table of requirements in the "CCP Audit" section above). - 2.
-Remediation Plan: this occurs when the interviewer notes minor deficiencies in meeting the requirements for satisfactory completion of CCP activities (e.g., deficiencies in reflecting on risks, putting supports in place, engaging with and learning from peers, or undertaking impactful continuing education activities).
-See the section "CCP Remediation Plans" below for more detailed information on this outcome. - 3.
-Refer to Record Review (Practice Assessment Stage Two): this occurs when the regulated member is not able, after discussion with the interviewer, to meet the requirements for satisfactory completion of CCP activities and is unable to develop a remediation plan to address practice deficiencies.
+- 1. Exit the CCP: this occurs when the regulated member, through discussion with their interviewer, meets the requirements for satisfactory completion of the CCP activity that they were flagged for interview for (see the table under 'CCP Audit' above). - 2.
+Refer to Record Review (practice assessment stage two): this occurs when the regulated member is not able, after discussion with the interviewer, to meet the requirements for satisfactory completion of CCP activities.